RobRendell/gTove/README.md

 ## Plans/TODO

-* 'No GM connected' toast is not aligned correctly on mobile, again.
 * Move attachment point of elevated template causes elevation to double when starting to move horizontally.
 Also, remains selected afterwards.
 * Drive 403 error fetching images not re-trying in file browser?